hungryGeek16/unet_artifact_removal/README.md

 # unet_artifact_removal
 A CNN-based model that could remove jpeg artifacts from a given jpeg image.

+* For details on artifact removal, purpose, model architecture and training, please refer this [article]().

 # Training and Inference:

 * Tensorflow version 2.1 is required to execute training and inference of the model.